Motorcyclist and passenger ready to ride in the city, illustrating the importance of safety when riding two-up on a motorcycle.

 Communicating while riding

-Yet a tap on the shoulder, a nod, or a clear gesture can be enough to signal a stop, a need, or an issue.
-Intercoms exist to talk while riding, but even without them, establishing a few simple signals greatly improves coordination.
-It's also a good way to avoid surprises and keep your attention on the road.
+Yet a tap on the shoulder, a nod or a clear gesture can be enough to signal a stop, a need or an issue.
+Intercoms exist to talk while riding, but even without them, establishing a few simple signals greatly improves the duo's cohesion.
+It's also a great way to avoid surprises and keep your attention on the road.

 • Passager tapant l'épaule du pilote, illustrant la communication gestuelle pendant un trajet à moto en duo.
 Passenger tapping the rider's shoulder, illustrating hand signals during a two-up motorcycle ride.

-Adopt the right habits, gear up properly, and rely on useful accessories like the Shapeheart Motorcycle Stand for smoother and safer riding.
+Adopt the right reflexes, gear up properly, and rely on useful accessories like the Shapeheart motorcycle stand for smoother and safer riding.

-And you — have you ever ridden two-up on a motorcycle?
+And you, have you ever ridden as a duo on a motorcycle?

-Also discover our article on the essential daily habits to adopt for more serene motorcycle riding in the city!
+Also check out our article on the essential habits to adopt every day for more relaxed motorcycle riding in the city!

 Discover